Email FacebookTwitterMenu burgerClose thin

 Federal Securities Laws and Blue Sky Laws

 Federal securities laws take precedence over state securities laws.
 Further, individual states can’t regulate the national sale of securities.
-The primary enforcer of national securities laws is the Securities and Exchange Commission, along with exchanges such as the New York Stock Exchange (NYSE) and Nasdaq and also the Financial Industry Regulatory Authority.
+The primary enforcer of national securities laws is the Securities and Exchange Commission (SEC).
+The SEC also works with exchanges such as the New York Stock Exchange (NYSE) and Nasdaq, as well as the Financial Industry Regulatory Authority.

-However, the states do have considerable ability to control the marketing and offering of securities within their borders, as well as the people and businesses selling securities.
-These state laws are known as blue sky laws, and they vary among themselves.
+However, the states do have control of the marketing and offering of securities within their borders, as well as the people and businesses.
+These state laws are known as blue sky laws, and they vary.

 U.S. Supreme Court